emmanuel-tuyishimire/emmanuel-tuyishimire/README.md

 ##  About Me

-* 🩺 **Clinical Background:** I'm currently a Year 2 General Nursing student at the University of Rwanda, with clinical experience in areas like maternity and neonatality.
+* 🩺 **Clinical Background:** I'm currently a High school graduate, with clinical experience in areas like maternity and neonatality.
 * 💻 **Tech Journey:** I'm a Software Development Trainee and Vanguard peer supporter through the ALX program.
 * 🌍 **Focus:** I am deeply interested in HealthTech innovation.
 I enjoy working on projects that solve real-world medical challenges, such as digital patient trackers (like AfyaSync).
 * 🌱 **Currently Learning:** Python programming, UI/UX design, and data science.